 This API will be whitelisted only for the device providers.
-Both digital signature and API key validation will be done for the callers to ensure only certified providers are able to call this API.
+Digital signature validation will be done for the callers to ensure only certified providers are able to call this API.
 In addition, IP whitelisting will also be done.

 7.1 Register API